Ari La Sal Peak Elite Shimano review: a well-specced option that blurs the boundaries between trail and enduro

 Shimano's XT brakes have good modulation and strong stopping power.
 Andy Lloyd / Our Media

-Shimano’s XT M8120 four-piston brakes work wonderfully, providing the desired bite and modulation that can be expected from this benchmark brake.
+Shimano’s XT M8120 four-piston brakes work wonderfully, providing all the bite and modulation you'd expect from this benchmark brake.

 However, I have had problems while shifting gear, which I think can be put down to the design of the La Sal Peak's cable routing through the chainstay.